 - Place their own technique and vocal education into a broad context, and reflect upon the differences between studying vocal pedagogy and studying voice

 - Begin to develop the skills needed to write about singing

 - Gain a solid knowledge base, preparing them to take VC 566 Advanced Vocal Pedagogy

 - Weekly readings with a short, shared written response

 - Readings will be assigned most weeks, and students will be expected to come to class prepared to discuss them.
 Each week, students will write a short reaction to the assigned readings in a private online forum and briefly comment upon two of the reactions of their colleagues.
 These reactions should be several sentences long, concise, and demonstrate not only an effort to comprehend the readings, but also an effort to find connections between the author’s thesis, other readings, and your current understanding of the voice.
 Ask each other questions, challenge the author, &c.
 Deadlines appear below.

 - Depending on total enrollment, students will each read one to two scholarly article (from the Journal of Singing or similar) assigned by the instructor, write a concise (250-350 words) summary of the author’s thesis, sources, methodology, and conclusions, and present their summation to the class.
 Please use audio, video, or power point if appropriate.
+You are limited to 8 minutes for this presentation.
 None of these articles are particularly imposing; don’t worry about statistical analysis.